-Hannah Vadakin begins her fourth season as a full-time assistant coach with the Phoenix after spending the previous two years as a graduate assistant at Doane College in Nebraska.
+Hannah Vadakin begins her first season as head coach, after spending four years as assistant coach with the Phoenix.
+Previously spending the previous two years as a graduate assistant at Doane College in Nebraska.

 In 2018, Vadakin was selected as the AVCA Southern Region Assistant Coach of the Year.
 She also led the Phoenix Women's JV team to 11-3-2 record earning themselves Mid-South Conference JV Champions.

 The Centennial, Colo., native played for three seasons at NCAA Division II Coker College in Hartsville, S.C., posting 166 kills, 87 blocks and 36 service aces as a sophomore for the Cobras.
 As a junior she collected 147 kills, 49 digs, 80 blocks and 25 service aces and finished her senior campaign with 74 kills and 23 blocks.